Jitterbit Harmony Cloud Studio

-Jitterbit Harmony Cloud Studio is the next-generation, web-based version of Jitterbit's project design application.
+Jitterbit Harmony Cloud Studio (Cloud Studio) is the web-based version of Jitterbit's project design application.

 Accessible directly through the Jitterbit Harmony Portal, Cloud Studio offers a modern design experience optimized for ease-of-use and ease-of-access by integration designers.